Tudor barn rooms

 For independent comments on comfort (and the rest!) check out Tripadvisor.

-The completely separate, newly kitted out and centrally heated Old Brooder bunkhouse, 100m+ down the track sleeps 20 guests.
+The completely separate, newly kitted out and centrally heated Old Brooder bunkhouse, 100m+ down the track sleeps 22 guests in five bedrooms.
 Milden Hall farmhouse has three extra rooms sleeping 6+ as overflow to either the Tudor barn or the Old Brooder bunkhouse.